19 Parameters Is All You Need: Tiny Neural Networks for Particle Physics: nanoPELICAN architecture

-Here, we also notice that since the array of dot products, $\{d_{ij}\}$, is symmetric, and since the constituents in the top-tagging dataset are massless, many of the 15 basis aggregators in $\text{LinEq}_{2\to 2}$ are redundant.
+Here, we also notice that since the array of dot products, $\{d_{ij}\}$, is symmetric, and since the constituents in the top-tagging dataset are massless ($d_{ii}=0$), many of the 15 basis aggregators in $\text{LinEq}_{2\to 2}$ are redundant.
 We remove 5 aggregators that depend only on the diagonal of the input, and one from each of 4 pairs of aggregators that attain the same value on symmetric inputs.
 We are left with just 6 aggregators which constitute $\text{LinEq}_{2\to 2}^\text{nano}$.
 To help with training, each equivariant layer is still preceded by a \texttt{Dropout} layer.
-Moreover, keeping \texttt{BatchNorm} layers just before the dropout can also help the model converge, meanwhile the extra parameters from these layers can be completely absorbed into the linear layers for inference.
+Moreover, keeping \texttt{BatchNorm} layers just before the dropout can also help the model converge, meanwhile the extra parameters from these layers can be almost completely absorbed into the linear layers for inference.
+Namely, the multiplicative weights of \texttt{BatchNorm} can be absorbed into the following $\text{LinEq}_{2\to 2}$, whereas the biases can be either left or absorbed into the biases of $\text{LinEq}_{2\to 2}$ at the cost of turning them into quadratic polynomials of $N$, adding 2 parameters per output channel.
+Since there are two distinct bias parameters per channel, such a \texttt{BatchNorm} effectively adds $\min\{C_{\mathrm{in}},4C_{\mathrm{out}}\}$ parameters.
+In the case of $\text{LinEq}_{2\to 0}$ there is only one bias parameter per channel, thus the number of added parameters is $\min\{C_{\mathrm{in}},2C_{\mathrm{out}}\}$.